stuartasutton/asn/README.md

 ## Schema Files

-ASN namespace file defining terms (properties and classes) two important schema files and a @context file:
+ASN namespace files defining terms (properties and classes): four (RDF and JSONLD) schema files and a JSONLD @context file:

 1. **Schema File 1 (asnTerms.jsonld):** A JSONLD version of the namespace file defining ASN terms ONLY;

 1. **Schema file 2 (asnProfile.jsonld):** A JSONLD version of the profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).